John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

     - Tanh (aka Hyperbolic Tanget)
         - Scales between -1 and 1
     Complex activatin
-    - ReLU - Rectified Linear Unit
+    - ReLU - Rectified Linear Unit (Replace all negative values to 0)
         - Easy and fast to compute
         - When there are 0 or negative values there is a divergence to linear (Dying ReLU) Dying Relu
         - Leaky Relu